 Finding a strong match

-Mabl uses data from past runs to determine when the element should appear on the page and be in an actionable state.
+mabl uses data from past runs to determine when the element should appear on the page and be in an actionable state.
 Then mabl looks for a strong match to the model of the element learned from past runs:

 - If a strong match is not found after the element is expected to have appeared and been actionable, mabl attempts an auto-heal.